Let's Get Dirty - Our Future Is Compost

 Another source of satisfaction lies in composts separation from corporate America.
 After working in an office or business all day, many people feel stressed out.
 Composting helps relieve this stress.
 First of all, the process has very little to no costs.
 When done at a backyard level, composting gives a feeling of separation from the working or corporate community.
 Although products are made, one can compost completely through their own efforts.
 Simple bins can be built and not bought.
 The process is all natural, and allows people to independently help the environment and help themselves.

-recycling.
-While recycling allows one to help the environment, it cannot be
+generated through recycling.
+While recycling allows one to help the environment, it

-done by oneself.
+cannot be done by oneself.
 The materials must be taken to a plant.
-The individual never
+The individual

-from nature.
-Composted materials, like yard trimmings and food wastes are all
+nature.
+Composted materials, like yard trimmings and food wastes are all natural,

 Furthermore, organic gardeners and farmers are very pleased with the results of compost.
 The process provides an environmentally sound form of fertilizer.
 Artificial fertilizers and pesticides can be harmful too the environment and its organisms.
 Compost is a hygienically safe and environmentally sound alternative.
 It has great results and poses no threat to humans or the environment.
 Compost Propaganda and The Future of Compost